MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

    ![Select Surface Dock](images/secure-surface-dock-ports-semm-2.png)

 1. Enter the appropriate **certificates**  on the certificate page.
-(Demo certs are available from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703): Download **SEMM_PowerShell.zip** and refer to **CreateSurfaceDock2Certificates.ps1**.
-(Make sure you install **SurfaceDock2_WmiInstanceProvider** before running the demo scripts.)
+Demo certificates are available from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703): Download **SEMM_PowerShell.zip** and refer to **CreateSurfaceDock2Certificates.ps1**.
+Make sure you install **SurfaceDock2_WmiInstanceProvider** before you run the demo scripts.

    ![enter the appropriate certificates](images/secure-surface-dock-ports-semm-3.png)

 1. Add appropriate dock RNs to the list.

-   >[!NOTE]
+   >[!TIP]
-   >When creating a configuration package for multiple Surface Dock 2 devices, instead of entering each RN manually, you can use a .csv file that contains a list of RNs.
+   >When you create a configuration package for multiple Surface Dock 2 devices, instead of entering each RN manually, you can use a .csv file that contains a list of RNs.

 1. Specify your policy settings for USB data, Ethernet, and Audio ports.
 UEFI Configurator lets you configure policy settings for authenticated users (Authenticated Policy) and unauthenticated users (Unauthenticated Policy).
 The following figure shows port access turned on for authenticated users and turned off for unauthenticated users.